 - The open-source development paradigm of Zazu makes sure you can always get a sufficient number of usability-increasing plugins available.

-- The clipboard history feature is simple yet unique and boosts the overall productivity considerably.
+- The clipboard history feature is simple yet unique and boosts overall productivity considerably.

-- You can hack the launcher for curating out personalized features as you see fit.
+- You can hack the launcher to curate personalized features as you see fit.